IrineSistiana/simple-mux/README.md

 A simple connection multiplexing library for Golang.

 - KISS (keep it simple stupid).
 - Almost Zero-alloc.
-Still needs alloc buffers but they will be reused.
+Still needs to allocate buffers, but they will be reused.
 - Small overhead.
 Data frame has 7 bytes header and can have 65535 bytes payload.
 - Streams can be opened by either client or server.
 - Builtin flow control and rx buffer for each stream.
 A slow io stream won't affect other streams in the same session.